neoabs/HANSsolver.jl/README.md

 * **Dynamic griding**.
 Genrally something that would remove grid points that are not used by agents and move them to area where `Ψ` is positive.
 * **TODO from the example**.
 I realized that there is a need for user to define an custom object after _Prices_ are updated and _Additional Prices_ are calculated.
 * **Upgrade example**.
 Implementing economically sound model + adding Model description in PDF would do.
+* **Implement Druedahl [2020] and Druedahl and Jørgensen [2017] algorithms**.
+This method is not compatible with multi-threading in it's raw form BUT with few tricks it might work.

 # Thanks